alfredodiaz/therore-zookeeperdump/README.md

 ```

 ### Import Yaml into ZooKeeper
-For example to import this yaml file into the path _/config/application_
+This is an example of a yaml file to import
 ###### dump.yml (example)
 ```
 ---